algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 [^lore]: The story, a character's lore is the story of the character, it can also define the main story for a movie, a book or a game.
 [^roguelite]: It is a lighter version of the roguelike[^roguelike] genre.
 [^roguelike]: As the name suggest, it is a genre of game based on the gameplay of the game "Rogue" a video game from 1980, in this game the user axplore a dungeon where monsters lurk in the dark, the user have to find object to help him finishing the game, most of the time this genre is associated with procedural maps.
-[^procedural]: A procedural generation is a randomly generated system, it is used to generate the terrain, the list of level or even encounters.
 [^responsive]: A responsive app is an app which is able to scale to every screen size of it's plateform, for example responsive website are website able to perform for every computers and/or phones without having issues with their apparence.